What Else Matters? Friendship

 Photo by Terry Wyler Webb

-In 1977 David made another grand decision, reminiscent of his ’68 trip to Czechoslovakia: he decided to leave his job as a journalist to run for the U.S. Senate.
-He walked the entire distance of the state — 1,654 miles — from Manteo to Murphy, carrying a change of clothes and his fiddle.
-He got lots of good press coverage, promising voters that he would not “fiddle around” if they sent him to Washington.
-But that campaign was also when I first began to see the cracks.
+He got lots of good press coverage, promising voters he would not “fiddle around” if they sent him to Washington.
+But that campaign was also when I first saw the cracks.
 He ran up large phone bills, came in 5th of 8 candidates in the Democratic primary, and destroyed his relationship with his fiancée.
 In my eyes, he was never quite the same after that campaign.

 He lived here and there.
 He started spending more and more time playing with various bands.
 For a while he lived in a huge apartment in an old building in the French Quarter of New Orleans and played in a band on Bourbon Street.

-In the 1980’s David inherited a sizeable amount of money when his father died, offering the chance for financial stability.
-But again he had a grand vision that he put into action.
+In the 1980s David came into some money, offering the chance for financial stability.
+Once again he had a grand vision that he put into action.
 He traveled a good bit of the Eastern U.S., visiting symphony orchestras where during a performance he would donate to that orchestra an expensive violin that he had purchased from John Sipe’s Presidential Series.
-Sipes named those violins after various presidents.
-David bought a few and then donated them to musicians or the orchestras in the cities where those presidents were born.
-For example, he went to Missouri to deliver the Harry Truman violin.[7]
-Often David performed, playing his violin with those orchestras.

 Once he showed up at our house in Charlotte, his usual energetic story-telling self.
-“I am travelling around visiting all the best minor league baseball parks,” he said.
+“I am traveling around visiting all the best minor league baseball parks,” he said.
 “Three nights ago I was in Toledo, and then the night after that in Nashville, and last night the Asheville Tourists.”
 And then he would go into rich detail on the glories of each park and its history and the history of the city.

 A Grand Life, Except…